isabellachen/isachen/content/portfolio/the-next-crossing/index.md

 ---
 path: "/the-next-crossing"
-date: "2020-04-10"
+date: "2020-08-01"
-title: "The Next Crossing - Travel Photography Website and Theme"
+title: "The Next Crossing"
 category: "portfolio"
 tags: ["wordpress", "webmasters", "seo"]
+clients: ["The Next Crossing"]
+buttonText: "Visit Website"
-featuredImage: madhouseheaven-featured.png
+featuredImage: tnc-featured.png
 projectLink: https://www.madhouseheaven.com/
 showMasonry: true
 ---

-Traveller's Field Guide is a blazing fast theme for travel photography bloggers.
+The Next Crossing is a blazing fast theme for travel photography bloggers.
 It's designed to bring the photographs to the fore of the reader experience.
 Instead of the usual trailing dropdown, it features a 2 level mega-menu organised by continent than country.
 The theme's main feature is that it is optimised for speed and SEO.

 ## Practical Implementation